DevKarl/Advanced-Task-Planner/README.md

 - edited
 - checked off
 - deleted
-- stored in local storage(LS)
 - cleared(all) with one button

 More advanced features:
 - user can add optional importance level with dynamic badges(!, !! or !!!) on tasks
 - user can add optional deadline on tasks, which are displayed with dynamic messages
+- tasks stored in local storage(LS)
 - sorting can be turned on based on 4 options: newest, unchecked, importance and deadline (top to bottom)
 - progress-bar showing % of tasks completed (checked off)
 - auto-emojies can be toggled ON/OFF (certain words will append emojies to end of the task text)
-- hidden easter egg! 🙇‍♂️ add some tasks then try checking them all off
+- confetti animation easter egg! 🙇‍♂️ add at least 3 tasks, and check them off 🎊
 - settings in upper-right corner, where:
     - user can choose 9 different theme colors
     - saving sort and saving auto emojies in LS can be toggled ON/OFF